A Summary of the Curriculum

 At the outset of every marking period, students, parents, and teachers meet to set personal goals for the child.
 Students regularly review progress toward these goals.
 All members of the student-parent-teacher team must contribute toward achieving these goals, and the goals are assessed and modified at subsequent meetings.

 The math curriculum at Community Prep is rigorous.
-Students in grades three through six study Math in Focus: Singapore Math.
+Students in grades four through six study Math in Focus: Singapore Math.
 This program is fully aligned with the Common Core, and students apply the big ideas from each unit of study to solve challenging, real-world problems.
 Community Prep students take pre-algebra in grade seven and Algebra in grade eight.

 Community Prep’s middle school language arts department recently adopted the Units of Study in Opinion, Information, and Narrative Writing from the Teacher’s College Reading and Writing Project.
 These units are Common Core aligned and bring together thirty years of research on best practice.
 Teachers give students the tools they need to self-assess their writing, so they can write confidently in any genre and craft highly effective arguments.